The Golden Ratio – A Sacred Number Linking the Past to the Present

 in which is contained the ground-principle of all formative striving for beauty and completeness in the realms of both nature and art, and which permeates, as a paramount spiritual ideal, all structures, forms and proportions, whether cosmic or individual, organic or inorganic, acoustic or optical; which finds its fullest realization, however, in the human form.

-As a result of the unique properties of this golden proportion, many view the ratio as sacred or divine and as a door to a deeper understanding of beauty and spirituality in life, unveiling a hidden harmony or connectedness in so much of what we see.
+As a result of the unique properties of this golden proportion, many view the Golden Ratio as sacred or divine and some even believe it is a door to a deeper understanding of beauty and spirituality in life , unveiling a hidden harmony or connectedness in so much of what we see.